mattva01/schooltool/src/schooltool/attendance/README.txt

 - List of unexplained attendance incidents for a student for both days and periods.

-- Summary of all attendance incidents for a student for a single term.
+- List of all attendance incidents for a student for a single term (i.e. date range).

 - Modification of attendance workflow status, whatever that means.